KensakuKOMATSU/upnp-checker/README.md

 in the address bar, check "Developer Mode" and click "load unpackaged ...".
 Then specify this apps directory.

-With above step, you'll "UPnP Checker".
+With above step, you'll find "UPnP Checker".

 ## how to use